Part I: Varieties of Italian Cooking

 Imitation, or Just Plain Bad, Italian cooking

-Similar but distinct from the last category, here we find recipes that ‘adapt’ real Italian dishes to local tastes, never (at least in my experience) for the better.
-Spaghetti alla carbonara, for example, made with cream, cooked ham and peas… You could also call this ‘Italian style’ cooking, but in this case we are talking about dishes that actually exist in original form that have been bastardized, sometimes beyond recognition.
+Here we find recipes that ‘adapt’ real Italian dishes to local tastes, never (at least in my experience) for the better.
+Spaghetti alla carbonara, for example, made with cream, cooked ham and peas… You could also call this ‘Italian style’ cooking, but in this case we are talking about dishes that exist in their original form but suffer bastardization, sometimes beyond recognition.

 A Return to Authenticity?

 At the same time as Italian food has been beset internationally by the abandonment of traditions and poor imitations, a counter-trend—modest, perhaps, but noticeable—has been gathering steam.
 As in Italy itself, some of today’s descendants of the original Italian Diaspora are looking to recapture the tastes and sensibilities that their forbearers brought with them, to rediscover their ‘roots’ as the old saw goes.
-(This blog could even be seen as part of this nascent trend…) In many ways, it has never been easier to try to do that.
-More than ever, Italian foodstuffs are being exported around the world, at high-end stores like Eataly in places like New York and Tokyo, but also in countless more modest establishments.
-And information about what real Italian cooking is all about is available to just about anyone who cares to look for it.
+In many ways, it has never been easier to try to do that.
+More than ever, Italian foodstuffs are being exported around the world.
+You can find them at high-end stores like Eataly in places like New York and Tokyo, but also in countless more modest establishments.
+And information about what real Italian cooking is available to just about anyone who cares to look for it.
 (More about that later.)

 The bottom line

 So which of these styles of cooking represent authentic Italian cuisine?
-When I talk about authentic Italian food, what I mean is the food that respects the essential aesthetic of Italian cooking.
+When I talk about authentic Italian food, what I mean is food that respects the essential aesthetic of Italian cooking.
 For the most part, that means the cooking of Italy itself.
-Italian-American and other Italian Diaspora cooking have their own merits and deserve respect on their own terms, but increasingly they have departed from that essential aesthetic.
+Italian-American and other Italian Diaspora cooking deserve respect on their own terms, but increasingly they have departed from that essential aesthetic.
 And as far as ‘Italian-style’ and imitation Italian cooking are concerned, the less said the better.

-And yet, its worldwide popularity has made authentic Italian cooking easier than ever to replicate outside its native turf—and, yes, you can find authentic Italian cooking outside Italy.
+Yet its worldwide popularity has made authentic Italian cooking easier than ever to replicate outside its native turf.
+And, yes, you can find authentic Italian cooking outside Italy.
 So how can you tell the real thing from imitations?
 Check out Part II of this series…

 1. Thanks for your message, Dan!
 And for your readership.
 I’m delighted you and your family are enjoying and using the blog!